saeedhilu/Vikncodes-Frontend/README.md

 - **React Hook Form**: For form handling and validation.
 - **Zod**: For schema validation.
 - **TypeScript**: A superset of JavaScript for type safety and enhanced developer experience.
+- **React Query**: A library for data fetching, caching, and synchronization using hooks like `useQuery`.

 ## Requirements

 - Node.js >= 18.x
 - npm or yarn (for managing dependencies)
 - TypeScript
+- React Query
 - Other dependencies listed in `package.json`

 ## Setup Instructions